A French startup is taking hybrid-electric aviation to new level after revealing the production configuration for its Cassio aircraft.

 Intended for a variety of business and general aviation applications, including air taxi, the Cassio family will offer range of up to 920 nautical miles and a 200-knot cruise speed.

 Takeoff and landing distance is projected to be less than 1,800 feet and VoltAero says the aircraft will be able to operate for up to 10 hours each day, allowing multiple rotations, the report said.
-Max takeoff weight will be below 2.5 tonnes (5,511 pounds) to comply with requirements.
+Max takeoff weight will be below 2.5 tonnes (5,511 pounds) to comply with requirements, the report said.

 The hub of the Cassio’s proprietary propulsion system is an internal combustion engine that drives three 60-kW electric motors.
 In standard operations, the electric motors would be used for takeoff and landings (partly to reduce noise), with the engine extending range.